top of page

 • Specials:

-Focus: Review all vocabulary with a special focus on the core word BAD.
+Focus: Review all vocabulary with a special focus on the words "take" and "sad"

-• Joke of the Day: Why did the turkey have a bad day?
-(Answer: He was stuffed!)
+• Joke of the Day: Why did the boy take a ladder to school?
+(Answer: He wanted to go to high school!)

 • Activities: